Anna Moeller

-Anna Moeller is a member of the Illinois House of Representatives who was sworn in March 31, 2014.
+Anna C. Moeller (born 1971 in Berkeley, California) is a member of the Illinois House of Representatives who was sworn in March 31, 2014.
 She previously served on the Elgin City Council and as Executive Director of the McHenry County Council of Governments.
-She was named an Edgar Fellow in 2012.
+She was named an Edgar Fellow in 2012, a Bowhay Legislative Leadership Fellow in 2017 and Toll Fellow in 2024.
 Anna Moeller graduated from Northern Illinois University with a BA in History and MPA in Public Administration.
 She represents the 43rd district which includes all or parts of Elgin, Barrington Hills, Carpentersville, East Dundee and South Elgin.
-Since taking office, Anna Moeller has championed legislation on pay equity for women and people of color, pension reform, environmental protection, access to healthcare and that advance LGBTQ equality.
+Since taking office, Anna Moeller has championed legislation on pay equity for women and people of color, insurance and pension reform, environmental protection, access to healthcare and legislation that advance LGBTQ equality.

-As of July 3, 2022, Representative Moeller is a member of the following Illinois House committees:
+As of March 22, 2025, Representative Moeller is a member of the following Illinois House committees: